charliecalvert/charliecalvert.github.io/elves/_git-guide/git-configure.md

 ## Finding and Changing Git URLs {#find-change-url}

 Recall that the URL for your repository is usually kept in the **.git** directory at the root of your repository.
 (This folder is usually hidden, even on Windows.
-You can look for hidden files or folders, or just go ahead and type *cd .git*, and assume it will work if you are in the root of your repository.)
-If you want to change the URL your repository uses by default, you can open the *config* file in your .git directory and edit this line:
+You can look for hidden files or folders, or just go ahead and type _cd .git_, and assume it will work if you are in the root of your repository.)
+If you want to change the URL your repository uses by default, you can open the _config_ file in your .git directory and edit this line:

  [remote "origin"]
-	url = git@github.com:charliecalvert/JsObjects.git
+ url = <git@github.com>:charliecalvert/JsObjects.git

 You can view it by typing: **git remote show origin**.
 Alternatively, try this: